 I drew constantly as a kid, set the pencils down around middle school, and didn't pick them up again until my 40s.
 What brought me back wasn't a plan.
 It was just an itch that got loud enough to answer.
 Since then I haven't put them down.

-I work in pen, ink, and watercolor.
-The buildings I paint are imagined but grounded, often leaning just enough to feel human.
+Alongside the music work I draw imagined architectural pieces, buildings that look like they've been added onto, adapted, and lived in.
 I start with line work and let the watercolor build the character from there.
 The irregularities are intentional.
 Things that look like they grew into themselves over time are more interesting to me than things that were perfectly engineered.

 If you'd like to follow the work as it develops, new paintings and process videos go up regularly on YouTube.
 You can also get occasional behind the scenes updates direct to your inbox below.